Welcome to Barwell

 Councillor Peter Lewis, the county council's deputy cabinet member for green plaques, said: "We received a record number of votes and I want to thank everyone who took the time to get behind their favourite and support the scheme.

-"We'll now work hard to get these next six plaques installed as we continue to celebrate the people and places of Leicestershire's rich history."
+"We'll now work hard to get this plaque installed as we continue to celebrate the people and places of Leicestershire's rich history."

 The green plaque awards scheme was set up by council leader Nick Rushton to recognise and celebrate people and places which have made an important and enduring contribution to the county.